Pivot table reference

 Pivot tables can process up to 50,000 rows of data, however, depending on the data set and dimensions and metrics involved in the table, performance may degrade.
 You can apply a filter to the pivot table to reduce the amount of data being processed.

-You may have only 1 pivot table per page in a report.
+You may have up to 3 pivot tables per page in a report.

 Pivot tables do not paginate, as do standard tables.